2021-2022 Theatre Season

 For ticket reservations and information contact the Box Office.

 Learn more about the Huntington University Theatre department.
 Like us at “Huntington University Theatre Company” on Facebook for up-to-date information throughout the academic year.

 The study of theatre is more than a desire for the spotlight; it's a calling to breathe life into character.
 Ready to dive in?

 The Merillat Centre for the Arts houses a large auditorium, a recital hall and an intimate studio theater where performances such as musicals, plays and concerts are shown throughout the year.

-Buy your tickets online or through the Box Office at (260) 359-4261.
+Buy your tickets through the Box Office at (260) 359-4261.